hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFramework.Tests/GeneratedDocumentation/DetailedListOfSupportedCommandsWithSQL.md

     WHERE [Extent1].[Discriminator] = N'Cat'
 ```

-  * Select With Call To Base Members Over Tph Hierarchy (line 178)
+  * Select With Call To Base Property Over Tph Hierarchy (line 178)
      * T-Sql executed is

 ```SQL